 1. Initial setup

+The air track will have a pulley connected to one end.
+The string will be tied to one end of the glider and run through the pulley where it will be connected to the hanging weight.

 Place the glider at the 50 cm mark on the air track.
 Place the photogate timer at the 70 cm mark.
+The glider itself has a mass of 200 g.
+Hold onto the glider so that it does not move and add weights to the hanging end so that the total mass of the weight is equal to the mass of the glider.

+Once the weights are in place release the glider from rest and record the velocity of the glider for 5 runs and take the average value.

-a = g * mweightmglider = 9.8ms2*200g200g = 9.8ms2.a = v22d = 2.0ms22*0.2m = 10ms2.
+Calculate the theoretical value for acceleration from Equation 2 and the experimental value from Equation 3.
+For example, if the glider has mass 200 g and the hanging weights have mass 200 g then the theoretical acceleration from Equation 2 is a = g * mweightmglider = 9.8ms2*200g200g = 9.8ms2.If the velocity measured is 2.0 m/s then using Equation 3 the experimental value for acceleration isa = v22d = 2.0ms22*0.2m = 10ms2.

 2. Increasing the mass of the glider

-Add four of the weights to the glider which will double .
+Add four of the weights to the glider, which will double its mass.

 Release the system from rest and record the velocity of the glider for 5 runs and take the average value.
 Calculate the theoretical value for acceleration from Equation 2 and the experimental value from Equation 3.